Table of Contents

 1. No inclination to date seriously indicates a fear of commitment

 This is not to suggest that anyone who wants to date casually has commitment issues.
-There can be many reasons for this choice.
-Perhaps you’ve just got out of a long-term relationship or you’re concentrating on your career right now.
+There can be many reasons for that choice.
+Perhaps you’ve just got out of a long-term relationship, or you’re concentrating on your career right now, or you’ve made an informed choice to continue dating casually.

-However, this tendency can be considered as one of the scared of commitment signs if you’ve consistently ended relationships when things begin to get serious.
-Even though you may like the person you’re with, you might be even love with her but the thought of moving past the casual stage fills you up with anxiety.
+However, if it has been a pattern in all your romantic relationships, you need to pay heed.
+Kranti says, “This tendency can be considered as one of the scared of commitment signs, especially if you’ve consistently ended relationships when things begin to get serious.
+Even though you may like the person you’re with or might even be in love with them, the thought of moving past the casual stage fills you up with anxiety.”

 2. You don’t plan for the future in any relationship